timfong888/eldership/src/site/notes/How To Evaluate Church Leaders - Imagine Your Life Depends on It (Because it Does).md

 [^14]: [Detoxing From The Power Of Money Over Our Life with Andy Crouch - YouTube](https://youtu.be/Jks7cI4k_18)
 [^15]: [Radiance Sunday Service | 11/27/2022 | A Case for Hope | Isaiah 52:1-12 - YouTube](https://youtube.com/clip/UgkxzvZegultbXrFnBqeYS5LaUMODr5tSW_B)
 [^16]: [Prosperity Gospel | Topics | Christianity Today](https://www.christianitytoday.com/ct/topics/p/prosperity-gospel/)
+[^17]:  Above all, my brothers and sisters, do not swear—not by heaven or by earth or by anything else.
+All you need to say is a simple “Yes” or “No.” Otherwise you will be condemned.
+[^18]: 17 As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, “Good Teacher, what shall I do so that I may inherit eternal life?”
+18 But Jesus said to him, “Why do you call Me good?
+No one is good except God alone.
+19 You know the commandments: ‘Do not murder, Do not commit adultery, Do not steal, Do not give false testimony, Do not defraud, Honor your father and mother.’”
+20 And he said to Him, “Teacher, I have kept all these things from my youth.”
+21 Looking at him, Jesus showed love to him and said to him, “One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me.”
+22 But he was deeply dismayed by these words, and he went away grieving; for he was one who owned much property.
+(Mark10:17-27)